PV-COP/PV-README-TEMPLATE/TemplateWithInfo.md

 ## Contributing

-This section is more important for real projects
+This section is more important for real projects but is good to include in school projects.
 One of the main purposes of GitHub and similar services is to provide a means for project collaboration.
 Tell someone how they can contribute.